 Hey, Brian here, founder of Get Lost and the creator of the Bigfoot Journal, a blog about self-reliance and outdoor living.

-Like a lot people up here in the PNW, I like Bigfoot.
-Spend time outside.
+Like a lot people up here in the PNW, I like the idea of Bigfoot and what Bigfoot stands for: Spend time outside.
 Live free.
 Keep it simple.
-The way I see it, Bigfoot has the right idea.
-That's how I like to do things too.
+I like his style because that's how I like to do things too.

 This is the kind of thinking that informs how I spend my days, and it's the beating heart behind what I've set out to create and share with this blog.
 Give it a read and let me know what you think.